sleak-lbl/weekly-emails/items/cudatrain.md

 each lecture via teleconference or on your own. **These events are being held exclusively online.**

-The seventh training in the series covers CUDA concurrency.
+The seventh training in the series, to be held on Tuesday, July 21, covers CUDA concurrency.
 Concurrency refers to the ability to perform multiple CUDA operations simultaneously.
 Learn about CUDA streams and asynchronous functions that can be used to do things like run multiple kernels on a single GPU or overlap data transfer and computation.

 Following the presentation will be a hands-on session where participants can complete example exercises meant to reinforce the presented concepts.